sr99622/wabash/README.md

 ### Configure libvirt
 ---

-Configure libvrt to run as a service, then add the user to the groups for non-root access, requires reboot.
+Configure libvrt to run as a service, then add the user to the groups for non-root access.

 ```
 sudo systemctl start libvirtd